grow-graphics/gd/Readme.md

 * No support for indexed properties
 * No support for Godot functions with varargs.
 * No support for script extensions.
-* No methods for Godot math types, Vectors, Transforms, etc.
+* Incomplete methods for Godot math types, Vectors, Transforms, etc.
 * 64bit support only.
 * Not tested on Windows.